northbridge-sys/en-lsl-framework/README.md

 - If you haven't, enable the LSL preprocessor in your viewer and set the directory where the LSL preprocessor will check for include files.
 - Create a directory called `xi-lsl-framework` in your LSL preprocessor include directory.
-- Unpack the repository into the `xi-lsl-framework`, so that `main.lsl` is located in `[preprocessor directory]/xi-lsl-library/main.lsl`.
+- Unpack the repository into the `xi-lsl-framework`, so that `libraries.lsl` is located in `[preprocessor directory]/xi-lsl-library/libraries.lsl`.
 - Include the framework libraries by placing the following line at the top of your script:

 ```
 #include "xi-lsl-framework/libraries.lsl"
 ```

-Then, in the script body, include the framework event handlers:
+Then, in the script body, include the framework event handlers in each state

 ```
 default
 {
-    // any user-defined event handlers should be placed here

-    #include "xi-lsl-framework/event-handlers/state_entry.lsl"
-    #include "xi-lsl-framework/event-handlers/on_rez.lsl"
-    #include "xi-lsl-framework/event-handlers/attach.lsl"
-    #include "xi-lsl-framework/event-handlers/changed.lsl"
-    #include "xi-lsl-framework/event-handlers/link_message.lsl"
-    #include "xi-lsl-framework/event-handlers/listen.lsl"
+    #include "xi-lsl-framework/event-handlers.lsl"
+}

+state abc   // if you use multiple states, make sure to #include the event handlers again, just be aware of memory!
+{
-    #include "xi-lsl-framework/event-handlers/timer.lsl"
+    #include "xi-lsl-framework/event-handlers.lsl"
 }
 ```